-For such a long time I could not separate myself from the depression, and I think this can happen often with disease.
-I could not see where it began and where I ended, or anywhere in between.
-I could not simply be sad for what the postpartum depress had taken from me, my family and my friends.
+For such a long time, I could not separate myself from the depression, and I think this can happen often with disease.
+I could not see where it began and where I ended or anywhere in between.
+I could not simply be sad for what the postpartum depression had taken from me, my family, and my friends.
 Sad I would never know postpartum without the depression, just like some mums never know pregnancy without throwing up every day.
 You don’t get to go back and change it, or ever know what it feels like.

 Even now as I write this, I fight the urge to trivialize.
 I have talked myself out of writing this many times, but it’s these clingy bits of shame that I need to shake off the most.